 By longitudinal band

-Wrap that function into another function add_loess_byLON() that takes the list of longitudes as its first argument and loops over gridcells (i.e. latitude values) within that longitudinal band.
+Wrap that function into another function add_loess_byLON() that takes a list of longitude strings as its first argument and loops over gridcells (i.e. latitude values) within that longitudinal band.
 The data frame df is already nested.
 Write modified data for this longitudinal band to file again.
-Write this function into a file R/add_loess_byLON.R
+Append this function to the file R/add_loess.R thus containing add_loess() and add_loess_byLON():

 # read from file that contains tidy data for a single longitudinal band